mmdanggg2/D3D9DrvRTX/README.md

 	...
 	Render=D3D9DrvRTX.D3D9Render
 	```

 ### Harry Potter 1/2 installation
-For the Harry Potter games, the .ini files are located in the documents folder and they must be manually edited as described above as there is no render device selection menu.
+For the Harry Potter games, the .ini files are located in the documents folder and they must be manually edited as described above because there is no render device selection menu.
 - `%USERPROFILE%\Documents\Harry Potter\HP.ini` for Philosophers Stone
 - `%USERPROFILE%\Documents\Harry Potter II\Game.ini` for Chamber of Secrets

+### Unreal 227k_12 64 bit installation
+Unreal v227k_12 comes with a 64 bit version of the game that is within `System64`.
+Installation of D3D9DrvRTX is much the same except you need to extract the files from the `Unreal_227k_12-x64` zip into the `System64` directory.

+However, installation of RTX Remix is different for 64-bit games.
+Instead of extracting the zip directly into the folder you must extract **only the contents of `.trex`** directly into `System64`.

 ## Usage
 After installation, start the game, and it should now be using the RTX Remix optimized render device.